Snail: Human relevance

 Land snails are known as an agricultural and garden pest but some species are an edible delicacy and occasionally household pets.
 In addition, their mucus can also be used for skin care products.
+Additionally, the sliding suction force snails use to adhere to surfaces has been studied for potential applications in vacuum suction and robotics.
+Climbing robots have been developed using several adhesion strategies, including suction, but as adhesive force increases, so does the induced friction force between the adhesive pads and climbing substrate.
+Snails maintain a high suction force whilst sliding on substrate simultaneously; the mucus layer secreted by the snail both reduces its coefficient of friction and enhances suction by sealing any gaps between the foot and the substrate.
+Waves of muscular contraction in the foot then generate driving force and a negative pressure cavity.
+Water-induced friction reduction has been recreated between layers of hydrophobic and hydrophilic silicone.

 In agriculture

 There is a variety of snail-control measures that gardeners and farmers use in an attempt to reduce damage to valuable plants.
 Traditional pesticides are still used, as are many less toxic control options such as concentrated garlic or wormwood solutions.
-Copper metal is also a snail repellent, and thus a copper band around the trunk of a tree will prevent snails from climbing up and reaching the foliage and fruit.
+Copper is also a snail repellent, and thus a copper band around the trunk of a tree will prevent snails from climbing up and reaching the foliage and fruit.
 A layer of a dry, finely ground, and scratchy substance such as diatomaceous earth can also deter snails.

-The decollate snail (Rumina decollata) will capture and eat garden snails, and because of this it has sometimes been introduced as a biological pest control agent.
+The decollate snail (Rumina decollata) captures and eats garden snails and has therefore sometimes been introduced as a biological pest control agent.
 However, this is not without problems, as the decollate snail is just as likely to attack and devour other gastropods that may represent a valuable part of the native fauna of the region.

 Textiles

 Certain varieties of snails, notably the family Muricidae, produce a secretion that is a color-fast natural dye.
 The ancient Tyrian purple was made in this way as were other purple and blue dyes.
-The extreme expense of extracting this secretion is sufficient quantities limited its use to the very wealthy.
+The extreme expense of extracting this secretion in sufficient quantities limited its use to the very wealthy.
 It is such dyes as these that led to certain shades of purple and blue being associated with royalty and wealth.